Despite the fact that it shows up at the same time every year, the holiday season seems to have snuck up on me this time round.

 - Opinel kitchen knives.
 Beautifully made, these French knives make short work of slicing and dicing.

 - Laguiole cutlery and knives.
 This idea seems to work really well for men.
-An excellent cook we know received a stunning Lagliole carving set from his wife.
+An excellent cook we know received a stunning Laguiole carving set from his wife.
 A cheese lover received a gorgeous cheese knife.
-And the Lagliole bottle opener/utility knife combos always seem to be appreciated.
+And the Laguiole bottle opener/utility knife combos always seem to be appreciated.

 - French linen tea towels.
 A must in any kitchen.

 - French herbs and spices, if you can track them down.